f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab6.rst

 The simplest way to test this code is by viewing an http:// URL reference in some HTML code in your web application.

-First, access the HTTPS URL https://www.f5test.local/content.html without the iRule code.
+#.
+Access the HTTPS URL https://www.f5test.local/content.html
+without the iRule code.

-Click the Test Link which is represented in the page with the href code below.
+#.
+Click the Test Link which is represented in the page with the href
+code below.

 ``<a href="http://www.f5test.local/f5.png">Test Link</a>``

 The link will open as an HTTP URL.

-Now, add the above iRule to the HTTPS VIP.
-The Test Link href will be rewritten to an HTTPS URL.
+#.
+Add the above iRule to the HTTPS VIP.
+The Test Link href will be
+rewritten to an HTTPS URL.

 Bonus version